tech-scripts/tech-scripts/README.md

 ### Security
 - **SSH Notifications**: Receive real-time alerts for new SSH connections.
+- **Kernel Module Check**: Verify the presence of kernel modules to ensure system integrity.

 ### LXC and VM Management
 - **LXC Containers**: Manage LXC containers with ease.